VladyslavUsenko/basalt/doc/VioMapping.md

 By default the system starts with `continue_fast` enabled.
 This option visualizes the latest processed frame until the end of the sequence.
 Alternatively, the `continue` visualizes every frame without skipping.
 If both options are disabled the system shows the frame that is selected with the `show_frame` slider and the user can move forward and backward with `next_step` and `prev_step` buttons.
 The `follow` button changes between the static camera and the camera attached to the current frame.

-For evaluation the button `align_svd` is used.
+For evaluation the button `align_se3` is used.
 It aligns the GT trajectory with the current estimate using an SE(3) transformation and prints the transformation and the root-mean-squared absolute trajectory error (RMS ATE).

 ### Visual-inertial mapping
 To run the mapping tool execute the following command: